rtsaad/mercury/README.md

 the processors.
 In our experiments, we observe that the value of *sigma* is quite small and that it stays stable when we change the number of processors.
 For instance, we have *sigma* ~ 1.5% for the Hanoi model and *sigma* ~ 7% for Kanban.
-The difference between values of *sigma* can be explained by the difference in the ``degree of concurrency''.
+The difference between values of *sigma* can be explained by the difference in the *degree of concurrency*.
-It may also be affected by the processor's performance, that is, a processor that handles ``simpler states''--- states whose transition firing involves a small number of operations
+It may also be affected by the processor's performance, that is, a processor that handles *simpler states* --- states whose transition firing involves a small number of operations
----may dynamically assign more states than others.
+--- may dynamically assign more states than others.
 Finally, our experiments are also affected by the Non-Uniform Memory Access (NUMA) architecture of our  machine, where the latency and bandwidth characteristics of memory actions depend on the processor or memory region being accessed.